 Veronica Santiago Liu has been involved in community arts organizing for 23 years, most recently as founder and general coordinator of the collectively managed nonprofit Word Up Community Bookshop/Librería Comunitaria.
 Veronica has received individual grants for writing, the development of an arts and music fair, oral history, and various publishing projects, and she sits on the advisory board for Healthy Families Washington Heights, the community advisory board for freeform radio station WFMU, and the Diversity Task Force of the American Booksellers Association.
 She is a contributing editor at Seven Stories Press.

 Nathan Maharaj is the senior director of eBook and audiobook merchandising for Rakuten Kobo.
 A lifelong bookseller, Nathan got his start in high school at his local Chapters bookstore in Mississauga in the late 90s.
 He later took on a category management role at Indigo’s head office, including several non-fiction categories and audiobooks.
-He has been with Kobo since its inception in 2009, where today his team connects readers with ebooks and audiobooks in 7 languages and dozens of countries.
+He has been with Kobo since its inception in 2009.
+Today, his team connects readers with ebooks and audiobooks in 7 languages and dozens of countries.

 Patricia Massy is of Cree, Métis and English descent, and a member of the As’in’i’wa’chi Ni’yaw Nation (Kelly Lake Cree Nation).
 She has worked and traveled with the carnival, been a long-haul mover, fundraiser, project coordinator with the federal government and support worker in the Downtown Eastside of Vancouver.
-She is the owner of Vancouver’s Massy Books, a 100% Indigenous owned and operated bookstore that sells all genres of books with a specialty in Indigenous studies, literature and art.
+She is the owner of Vancouver’s Massy Books, a 100% Indigenous-owned and -operated bookstore that sells all genres of books specializing in Indigenous studies, literature and art.
 She believes books connect us to our humanity and couldn’t imagine doing anything else!

 Serah-Marie McMahon is the children’s buyer and bookseller at Type Books.
 She is the founder of the now defunct WORN Fashion Journal and edited The WORN Archive, published by Drawn & Quarterly.
 Her book about all the ways that clothing can kill you will be out in 2019 from Owlkids.
 She once yelled the French word for “seal” in front of Herve Tullet.
 He thought it was funny.